Proven Sales Closing Questions

 Follow Up

 Following up with customers after a sale is more important than you think.
-You want to ensure that they are satisfied with their purchase and build rapport, loyalty, and trust.
+You want to ensure they are satisfied with their purchase and build rapport, loyalty, and trust.
 It’s also a good idea to ask your customers for feedback on your sales process, as this can help you improve your sales approach in the future.

 Tips for Asking Closing Questions